bcgov/crunchy-postgres/README.md

 ## Raw YAML files

 An archive of the latest releases raw YAML files can be found in the [releases](https://github.com/bcgov/crunchy-postgres/releases) section.
+These are bundled together unlike the Helm charts which are released separately.

 Alternatively you can save them with the [helm template](https://helm.sh/docs/helm/helm_template/) command: